Where should I send your meal planner?

 Take advantage of coupons and cashback apps so you can save even more money.

 Go to Sam’s Club or Costco to check out their selection.
 You may even find items you’ve never heard of that you can incorporate into your meals.

 When you buy fresh veggies or any other fresh ingredients, plan to use those at the beginning of the week before they go bad.

 Theme nights are a blast for the whole family!

 Make it exciting so everyone doesn’t feel like they’re eating the same things over and over.

-Even though the meals are still simple, by adding variety they’ve become fun and take you less than 30 minutes to make.
+Even though the meals are still simple, when you add variety they become fun and can take you less than 30 minutes to make.

-This goes along with keeping it simple.
-You want to start out with meals you know your family loves.
+You want to start with meals you know your family loves.

-These are your staple items that always need to be on your list and in your pantry at all times.
+These are your staple items that always need to be on your list and in your pantry.

-If you were supposed to go grocery shopping on Saturday and one of your kiddos gets sick, you’ll still have ingredients for a quick meal.
+If you’re supposed to go grocery shopping on Saturday and one of your kiddos gets sick, you’ll still have all the ingredients for a quick meal.